About the Vaccine

 How Do the Vaccines Work?

-The Pfizer and Moderna vaccines use messenger RNA (mRNA) to teach the body's cells to produce antibodies to protect you from COVID.
+The Pfizer and Moderna COVID-19 vaccines use messenger RNA (mRNA) to teach the body's cells to produce antibodies to protect you from COVID.
 Both of these vaccines require at least two doses.
 The Johnson & Johnson vaccine is what is called a “viral vector vaccine.”
 It uses a modified version of a different (and harmless) virus to deliver important instructions to our cells to fight infections.
 The Johnson & Johnson vaccine only requires one dose.
 The vaccines teach our bodies how to protect us against future infection with the virus that causes COVID-19.

 Are the Vaccines Safe?